-6. Understand The Difference Between Blog Sites & Blogging Software
+6. Understanding The Difference Between Blog Sites & Blogging Software

 Blog sites are simple sites like Blogger, WordPress.com, Medium, Tumblr etc. where you can start your blog.

-Keep though I mind that they act exactly like Facebook.
-Each blog you create is like your Facebook account and each post you publish is like updating your Facebook profile or Posting a new Tweet.
+Keep in mind that they act exactly like Facebook.
+Each blog you create is like your Facebook account and each post you publish is like updating your Facebook profile or posting a new Tweet.
 It is that simple.
 Also, with blog sites, you have no power and no control over your blog (more on that later).

 Blogging software, as its name tells, is “software” you need to install to run your blog.
 It works like any software you install on your computer.
 So, you have all the power and full control over your blog.